-Fig. 10.- The types of thick atmospheres possible on Super-Earths and mini Neptunes, based on the extensive exploration of chemical reaction networks.
-For atmospheres not dominated by H2, different atmosphere classes emerge as a function of the relative abundances of C, O, and H. From Hu & Seager (2014).
+Fig. 11.- The types of thick atmospheres possible on Super-Earths and mini Neptunes, based on the extensive exploration of chemical reaction networks.
+For atmospheres not dominated by $H_2$ , different atmosphere classes emerge as a function of the relative abundances of C, O, and H. From Hu & Seager (2014).

 5.4.1.
-Science Value of Independently Measured Planet Masses and Radii Observational Requirements (draft) Sample size: Individual (Sub-question a) to large (sub-questions b-d).
-Observations: High signal-to-noise spectroscopy (wavelength range TBD); level of irradiation (through orbit and stellar luminosity); 6.
-Exoplanetary Processes 6.1.
+Science Value of Independently Measured Planet Masses and Radii

+6. Exoplanetary Processes

+6.1.
 C1.
 What processes/properties set the modes of atmospheric circulation and heat transport in exoplanets and how do these vary with system parameters?

-Authors: Daniel Apai, Nick Cowan, Ravi Kopparapu Atmospheric circulation plays a key role in redistribution energy in exoplanet atmospheres.
+Authors: Daniel Apai, Nick Cowan, Ravi Kopparapu, Anthony del Genio

+Atmospheric circulation plays a key role in redistribution of the energy in exoplanet atmospheres.
 Depending on typical wind speeds, rotational velocity, insolation, latent heat released during condensation, and other system parameters different atmospheric circulation regimes are expected on planets that can be studied with direct imaging missions.
 For potentially habitable exoplanets atmospheric circulation will determine the day-night heat differential and the equator-pole temperature difference.
 Understanding the presence and size of Hadley cells can also provide important insights into how water vapor (or other condensibles) may be distributed in habitable planets.

-Fig. 11.- Depending on the relative importance of rotational speed, wind speed, and vertical heat transport, simple models predict two different regimes of circulation for giant planets: vortex-dominated (left) and jet-dominated (right).
+Fig. 12.- Depending on the relative importance of rotational speed, wind speed, and vertical heat transport, simple models predict two different regimes of circulation for giant planets: vortex-dominated (left) and jet-dominated (right).
 From Zhang & Showman (2014).

 Understanding atmospheric circulation in habitable exoplanets is an important component in establishing a correct climate model for them.
-As of now, atmospheric circulation has been probed in the Solar System planets and a small sample of brown dwarfs, hot jupiters and lower-mass exoplanets (see Figs 13 and 14, Yang et al. 2013; Leconte et al. 2013; Abe
+As of now, atmospheric circulation has modeled in the Solar System planets and a small sample of brown dwarfs, hot jupiters and lower-mass exoplanets (see Figs 14 and 15, Yang et al. 2013; Leconte et al. 2013; Abe et al.